-This guide takes this a step further and explains how to set the validation and defaulting properties; how to set the sourcing and filtering criteria; how to set any access restrictions to the fields; and more.
+This guide takes this a step further and explains how to set the validation and defaulting properties.
+It also covers how to set the sourcing and filtering criteria as well as how to set any access restrictions to the fields.

 Setting validation and defaulting properties

-Validation options are constraints that can be placed on your custom fields to help control the information that is entered in the field.
+Validation options are constraints that can be placed on your custom fields to help control the information that is entered into the field.